-Join Tim Grey for an in-depth discussion in this video Simple single-image HDR, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Simple single-image HDR, part of Learning HDR (2012).

 As you get more involved working with high dynamic range imaging, you may find …that you start to like the overall appearance of an HDR image. …And especially that you like some of the more artificial looks. …Some of the more creative appearances that you can achieve with an HDR photo. …For situations where you only have a single frame, you might assume that …you're not able to achieve that HDR look.
 And yet it is possible to achieve an HDR …look from a single photo using the HDR Toning Feature in Photoshop. …This particular photo for example was captured on an overcast day, and so the …contrast is not very strong to begin with.…